jfhbrook/susitna/README.md

 A really cool stretch goal would be to implement flame graphs.
 But for my own sanity, starting simple will still be useful.

+#### Disassembler Output

+Somewhat analogous to clox's debug output, and/or printing the raw javascript `Program` object.
+Stuff like this is useful for the compiler developer.

+This can be optionally disabled in "release" versions and/or with a variable, but it's not harmful to expose this as a "secret" command either.

 #### Help

 PJ actually says good errors are better than interactive help.
 That said, I